- Boredom is a common feeling, and occasional boredom is normal.

 Boredom is a common feeling.
-Feeling unsatisfied by or uninterested in an activity causes it.
-Research suggests that boredom sometimes occurs when a person is feeling energetic but has nowhere to direct that energy (Markman, A., 2012).
-Boredom also occurs when a person has difficulty focusing on a task.
+Feeling unsatisfied by an activity, or uninterested in it, can lead to boredom.
+Boredom may occur when you feel energetic but have nowhere to direct your energy.
+It may also occur when you have difficulty focusing on a task.

-Boredom is a common complaint among children.
-In some cases, children may complain of boredom when they are uncomfortable dealing with their thoughts or feelings (LDCEC, 2009).
+Boredom is a common complaint among children and adolescents.
+In some cases, they may complain of boredom when they’re uncomfortable dealing with their thoughts or feelings.